tunai/hybrid-boat-detection/README.md

 ### Usage

-#### Generic
+#### Generic data and output structure

 To run the detector with sample data, simply call ```python main.py```.
-The detector reads all .jpg and .png images on the subfolders inside of *./data/*.
+The detector reads all *.jpg* and *.png* images on the subfolders inside of *"./data/"*.
 Each run will generate the following output on each subfolder:

 <img height="102px" width="1023px" align="center" src="https://i.imgur.com/CThe9IW.jpg.jpg">

+The highlighted images showing the final output of detected boats are located in *"./positiveHybrid/"*.
+Two spreadsheets specify, for each image, how many boats were found, the detection certainty scores and individual bounding boxes coordinates (note: **OD** indicates detection using pre-trained DL-based object detectors only, while **Hybrid** indicates the final, hybrid results).

+#### Using your own data

 ### Repo author